-8 PROVOR-DO OPERATING PRINCIPLE
+8 PROVOR CTS3.1 OPERATING PRINCIPLE

 Movement of the float through its profile is accomplished by a pump and valve system.
 The pump transfers oil from the inner reservoir to the outer bladder.
-Oil moves back to the reservoir when the valve is opened--driven by the difference between the float's internal and external pressures.
+Oil moves back to the reservoir when the valve is opened- -driven by the difference between the float's internal and external pressures.

-As seen in figure below, the float's speed of ascent oscillates.
+The float's speed of ascent oscillates.
 This oscillation is due to the way in which the float's controller regulates its speed.
 The controller, using depth measurements from the float's pressure sensor, calculates the change in depth over a set period of time.
 With this information, the controller determines the float's speed.